Personal Security Equipment | Safety & Security Equipment Guide

-Crowd control, at its heart, is all about safety and security.
+Crowd control, at its heart, is all about safety & security equipment.
 You want to keep things orderly and organized, because in the end that’s the most efficient way to do things, but also the safest.
 You don’t want people getting hurt, and you also want to protect against theft, or people going in areas they shouldn’t (usually to prevent them from getting hurt, or from stealing things).
-But beyond your usual crowd control staples like stanchions and barricades, there are a number of other products available specifically to address safety and security.
+But beyond your usual crowd control staples like stanchions and barricades, there are a number of other personal security equipment available specifically to address safety and security.

 REFLECTIVE, SAFETY AND WARNING POSTS

 We all know that stanchions and cones are effective crowd control implements, but there are ways to make sure these particular items stand out even more than normal, to provide extra visibility and protection in necessary situations.